Inpatient Psychiatric Facility PPS

 - The first year be budget neutral (have no effect on the budget)

-- The Secretary to report to Congress describing the system, and the inpatient psychiatric PPS cost reporting periods beginning on or after October 1, 2002
+- The Secretary to report to Congress describing the system.

-An adequate classification system resulted in paying bigger prospective payments to providers who treat costlier, resource intensive patients.
-The Inpatient Psychiatric Facilities (IPF) Prospective Payment System (PPS) Regulations and Notices are available through the "IPF PPS Regulations and Notices" link on the left side of this page.
+An adequate classification system resulted in paying larger prospective payments to providers who treat more costly, resource intensive patients.
+The IPF PPS Regulations and Notices are available through the "IPF PPS Regulations and Notices" link on the left side of this page.

 Why did the IPF PPS start?